 Hollywood Guitar Workshop – 2015

 Jazzing Up the Lives of Troubled Kids – 2012-2013

 Special thanks to the sponsors of our music program:

-The Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, the Northrop Grumman Foundation and the Good News for Kids Foundation.
+The Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, the Moe Life Foundation and Avid.
 We’re very grateful to all of our sponsors.